offshore-safety/gocd-cookbook/README.md

 ## Usage

 ### gocd::server
 This is responsible for installing a Go Server only.
-By default this will use the OpenJDK version 7.
+By default this will use Oracle JDK8.

 ### gocd:agent
 This is responsible for installing a Go Agent only.
-By default this will use the OpenJDK version 7.
+By default this will use the OracleJDK8.
 It may make sense to wrap this with your own recipes to provide extra functionality required by your build agents.

 ## License and Authors